learn-co-students/ruby-advanced-class-methods-lab-online-web-sp-000/README.md

-# Ruby Advanced Class Methods Lab
+ in this# Ruby Advanced Class Methods Lab

 ## Learning Goals